 The Fast Way: Using an Electric Juicer

-We were recently given an electric juicer to try out this harvest, and I’m not sure I’m a fan.
-On one hand, it’s very fast to put the apples through the juicer.
-There’s not cutting and slicing–just press the crab apples into the juicer and that’s it.
+When we were given an electric juicer to try out one harvest, I wasn’t sure if I was a fan.
+On one hand, it was very fast to put the apples through the juicer.
+There was no cutting and slicing–we just pressed the crab apples into the juicer and that was it.

-On the other hand, I don’t like the “juice” you end up with.
-There’s a large amount of pulp that’s left behind and it was so slow trying to remove the juice from the very fine pulp.
-In the end, I decided that it wasn’t worth trying to separate the two, and just made the whole works into a smooth apple sauce.
+On the other hand, I didn’t like the “juice” I ended up with.
+There was a large amount of pulp left behind and it was so slow trying to remove the juice from the very fine pulp.
+In the end, I decided that it wasn’t worth trying to separate the two and just made all of it into a smooth apple sauce.

 Use this method if you have a lot of apples to process and very little time to do so.